 www.wildrootsmarket.com

-Housed within the old Roy’s Market and later New Leaf Market, Wild Roots Market is a strong supporter of locally grown foods from farmers and purveyors.
+Housed within the old Roy’s Market and later New Leaf Market, Wild Roots Market strongly supports locally grown foods from farmers and purveyors.
 Founded in 2018 by Bob and Kristi Locatelli, the community market recently adjusted its hours to 9 a.m. to 7 p.m. while encouraging all customers to adhere to the social distancing protocol.
-It’s also offering shopping only for older adults and immune-compromised customers from 9 a.m. to 10 a.m., Monday through Friday.
+It also offers shopping only for older adults and immune-compromised customers from 9 a.m. to 10 a.m., Monday through Friday.

 Older Adults Discounts

-Wild Roots is also extending its 10 percent older adults discount to daily during current working hours.
+Wild Roots also extends its 10 percent discount to older adults daily during working hours.
 At this time, Wild Roots is temporarily suspending the use of reusable bags in its stores, but not charging for paper bags.
-Although it isn’t taking online orders, customers who need special accommodation may contact the store directly.
+Although it doesn’t take online orders, customers who need special accommodation may contact the store directly.
 Wild Roots also has another market in Boulder Creek, in the old Valley Market.

 About The Author: